RamboRogers/cyberai/NOTES.md

 - Initial setup complete.
 - Admin API endpoints for Providers and Models defined and documented.
 - User-facing API endpoints for Models, Chats, and Messages defined and documented.
-- Database schema defined in `server/db/db.go`.
+- README.md updated with new cyberpunk-themed format based on CyberDock reference.
+- Added placeholder sections for screenshots in README.md.

 ## API Endpoint to Go Handler Mapping